Cover of The Social Contract

 GBM Assessment (Score: 8.5/10)

-The Social Contract opens with one of the most famous sentences in political philosophy — "Man is born free, and everywhere he is in chains" — and proceeds to develop a radical theory of popular sovereignty grounded in the concept of the general will.
+The Social Contract opens with a famous sentences in political philosophy — "Man is born free, and everywhere he is in chains" — and proceeds to develop a radical theory of popular sovereignty grounded in the concept of the general will.
 Jean-Jacques Rousseau argued that legitimate political authority rests not on force or divine right but on a social contract among free citizens, a vision that would directly inspire revolutionary movements across Europe and beyond.

 The Enlightenment, c.
 1725-1762